Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Introduction

-Such a control allows to make working the argument of \cite{bourg94,tzvNLS06,tzvNLS}.
-The local existence time for \eqref{Equ_NLS7} depends on the size of the data (that is in our situation $T\sim \|u_0\|_{\frac{3}{2}+}^{1-p}$).
-Without the factor $e^{\rho(\|u\|_{s-})}$, we should control only a quadratic power, which seems to be not enough (see the proof of Proposition \ref{prop_control}).
-The `miracle' of this factor is that it does not participate to usual estimation computations (such as integration in $x$, projection etc.) And it is an assigned regularity!
-That means its regularity is chosen and does not depend directly on the structure of the equation, and the function $\rho$ is our choice.
-Also, the stronger this factor is, the slower the growth in time of the solutions will be.
-This new ingredient should be a trick that can be used in many other situations.
-More generally, all this approach might provide a new way to construct global solutions, invariant measures and establish slow growth properties for PDEs presenting strong supercriticality.
+Such a control is a crucial step in the use of the argument of Bourgain \cite{bourg94} (see also \cite{tzvNLS06,tzvNLS}).
+The local existence time for \eqref{Equ_NLS7} depends on the size of the data (that is in our situation $T\sim \|u_{0}\|_{\frac{3}{2}+}^{1-p}$).
+Without the factor $e^{\rho (\|u\|_{s-})}$, we should control only a quadratic power, which seems to be not enough (see the proof of Proposition \ref{prop_control}).
+The `miracle' of this factor is that, beside its exponential strength, it does not participate to usual estimation computations (such as integration in $x$, projection, etc.) And it is of an assigned regularity.
+That means its regularity is chosen and does not directly depend on the structure of the equation; the function $\rho $ is also our choice modulo some weak constraints.
+Furthermore, the stronger this factor the slower the growth in time of the constructed solutions.
+This new ingredient should be a trick that can be used in many other situations and its flexibility can be exploited further.
+More generally, all this new approach might provide a new way to construct global solutions and invariant measures and to establish slow growth properties, specially for PDEs presenting strong supercriticality.

+The overall message of this strategy is that, by employing the performed generalization of the Bourgain framework, one can extract individual (pointwise) bounds from the statistical (integral) ones provided by the fluctuation-dissipation setting.
+The regularity of the controlled quantities allows, in particular, to obtain uniqueness and continuity properties (that are missing if we use only the classical fluctuation-dissipation).
+The other bounds arise as a byproduct of the method.

-\subsection{Main results.}
+\subsection{Main results}

-Set $v=e^{-\i t}u$, we see that if $u$ solves \eqref{Equ_NLS7-1} , then $v$ solves the following equation
+Set $v=e^{-{\textbf{i}}t}u$, we see that if $u$ solves \eqref{Equ_NLS7-1}, then $v$ solves the following equation

 This formulation is more appropriate for dealing with the zero frequency.
 Its energy is the following